ZijingMo/UMN/Program Design & Dev (CSCI-3081W)/readme.md

 # Intro
 This directory is for Robot Simulator project (based on C++ language).
-The program was built in winter 2017.
-More data will be transferred from my UMN github account in future.
+The program was built in second half of 2017.

-What I have in my laptop is UML design graph now. *To be continuted*
+What I have in this repo is UML design graph.
+Other source codes are ready to upload.
+The escapsulated version might be deployed on other flatform. *To be continuted*